1coderookie/KobraGoNeoInsights/docs/troubleshooting.md

 - The printer is exposed to cold air and therefore the temperature drops rapidly.
 This might be caused by e.g. a window or door you opened.
 So make sure to prevent the printer being exposed to an area where (cold) air ventilates too much.
 Also use the printer in a room which isn't too cold in general.

-- *The wires of the thermistor cable are broken (inside of the insulation) and they're losing contact due to movement that occurs.*
+- *Individual strands of the thermistor wire are broken (inside of the insulation) and they're losing contact due to movement that occurs.*
-- The insulation of the thermistor cable is harmed and the blank wires of both cables are touching each other.
+- The insulation of the thermistor wire is harmed and the unprotected strands of both wires are touching each other.
-- The thermistor cable is completely broken or ripped off.
+- The thermistor wire is completely broken or ripped off.
 - The thermistor itself is faulty.
-- The plug of the thermistor cable at the mainboard somehow came off.
+- The plug of the thermistor wire at the mainboard somehow came off.
 - An electronic component of the mainboard is broken (e.g. due to a shortcut).

 If the error pops up while the printer is moving or printing, then it's most likely one of the first two things I mentioned above.
 It's actually *most likely that you're dealing with broken wires* - that's a pretty common issue, as they are made of poor quality and tend to brake over time due to the movement.
-In this case broken wires of the cables (inside of the insulation) temporary lose contact due to the movement of the bed and cables and therefore the resistance fluctuates, which results in a fluctuating temperature reading.
+In this case broken strands of the wires (inside of the insulation) temporary lose contact due to the movement of the bed and wires and therefore the resistance fluctuates, which results in a fluctuating temperature reading.
 The more wires break and the more permament this 'gap' between the broken wires will be, the more 'permanent' this problem will be until to the point that all wires broke and the signal won't be transmitted anymore at all.
 At this stage the error message will pop up right away when you turn on the printer.

 The solution depends on the underlying problem of course.
-If you face a hardware issue like a partially or completely broken sensor cable, you can replace the sensor cables.
+If you face a hardware issue like a partially or completely broken sensor wire, you can replace the sensor wires.
-If you face a hardware issue of the thermistor part (which you could determine by using a multimeter), you can get yourself new thermistor 100K NTC thermistor and replace the broken one - but as mentioned before, this is (imho) pretty unlikely, it's more likely that the cables cause the problem.
+If you face a hardware issue of the thermistor part (which you could determine by using a multimeter), you can get yourself new thermistor 100k NTC thermistor and replace the broken one - but as mentioned before, this is (imho) pretty unlikely, it's more likely that the wires cause the problem.
 See the section [Checking And Fixing The Electric Circuit And The Thermistor](hardware/bed.md#checking-and-fixing-the-electric-circuit-and-the-thermistor) of the chapter "Bed" for further instructions.

 If that doesn't solve the issue, I'd suppose to take a magnifying glass and inspect the SMD parts of the mainboard.
 You probably won't be able to spot a faulty part as not every defect will be visible, but it might happen that you'll spot a melted part like I did when I faced the "Err: MAXTEMP: E1" issue as the following picture shows. <br> ![Melted D4](assets/images/mainboard_melted-D4_web.jpg)